2020 ‘Special Orders of Business’

 Each January, the Ohio Farmers Union holds its annual convention in Columbus, Ohio.
 One of the most important duties the delegates undertake each year is to identify the “Special Orders of Business” for duration of the current year.
 These special orders are what convention delegates determine through debate and votes should be the highlights of OFU policy for the year.

-In January 2019 OFU issued special orders on subjects ranging from hemp, nutrient management and Lake Erie to solar energy, state check-off programs and more.
+In January 2020 OFU issued special orders on subjects ranging from corporate concentration in the ag industry, nutrient management and Lake Erie to backsliding on the Renewable Fuel Standard, commodity check-off programs and more.
 Click here to read them in their entirety.

 Ohio Farmers Union Policy Overview